Baebel43/team5capstone/Resistance Subsystem.md

 Figure 1.
 Force Sensor Datasheet

+### Meeting Actuator Duty Cycle Constraint
+This is an inheretted constraint from the past team.
+The Arduino contains a function to programmabley limit the duty cycle.
+This will be utlized to set the maximum PWM cycle to fulfill this constraint.

+### Meeting Stability Constraint
+The Arduino can be programmed as a PID controller.
+The PID constants given by the manufacturer are as follows:

+$Kp = 1.80$

+$Ki = 0.0900$

+$Kd = 2.50$

+Using these values, a stable feedback loop system can logically be achieved.

+## Meeting Housing Security Constraint
+Velcro straps will be used to secure the resistance system force sensor circuit to the pedals.
+Two straps placed parallel to the bike should be suffiecient to keep the housing in place, also taking into account the weight of the user's foot keeping the straps in place.
+The option for a third strap placed perpendicular to the bike will be kept in mind, just in case two is not sufficient after testing.

 ## Buildable Schematics

 The housings for each of the two force sensor circuits will be placed below each pedal.
 The force sensors will be mounted to the top of each pedal, with wires running to the housings below.
 The bluetooth transmitter will then send the signal to the Raspberry Pi with the work map.